 There is a perception that facial recognition technology is really expensive but it really depends on the use case.
 For example, the face recognition you use to log into your smartphone is basically free, whereas implementing facial recognition on hundreds of cameras at an airport may cost thousands of dollars.

-In addition to the software, there can be hardware costs such as cameras (in order to capture footage), server (if processing facial recognition on-site), cloud costs (if processing facial recognition in the cloud), and the installation of the hardware.
+In addition to the software, there can be hardware costs such as cameras (in order to capture footage), a server (if processing facial recognition on-site), cloud costs (if processing facial recognition in the cloud), and the installation of the hardware.

 The laws around the use of facial recognition vary from country to country.
 Here in Australia, the Privacy Act states that an organisation must only collect sensitive information about an individual if: